bonadocs/docs/docs/guides/Playground/Contracts/Action.md

 P.S: Only packages with `esm` modules need the `require` function to get the module data. `umd` modules are accessible directly with the global object added by the module, i.e, `ethers` above.

+You can also use your package's CDN link to quickly use it within the action.
 ## Run Your Action

 Click on the `Run` button below and you'll get your response on the right.